loafey/master-thesis/Proposal/Presentation/1. SystemLevel.typ

 - Probably a lot more . . .

 #pagebreak()
-What are these languages lacking?
+Although these languages are great, they are missing some things that developers enjoy, for example:

 - Referential transparency

-- Purity (potentially)
+- Purity

 - Strongly typed